anthonyjsmith/anthonyjsmith.github.io/lectionary-commentary.md

 Year A

-* **Acts 1.6-14** recounts Jesus' ascension, and speaks of Jesus' followers 'constantly devoting themselves to prayer'.
+* **Acts 1.6-14** continues the series in Acts, recounting Jesus' ascension, and speaking of Jesus' followers 'constantly devoting themselves to prayer'.
 * **Psalm 68.1-10, 32-35** [or 68.1-10] has connections with Jesus' ascension: 'Let God arise', and 'exalt him who rides on the clouds'.
 * **1 Peter 4.12-14; 5.6-11** concludes the series in 1 Peter, and is about present suffering and future glory, which might resonate with the expectant longing of the period between Ascension Day and Pentecost.
 * **John 17.1-11** continues the series in John, and concludes the series in the 'farewell discourse', with the first section of Jesus' prayer (see Years B and C).
 Jesus' prayer for his own glorification is answered in his ascension.

 Year B

+* **Acts 1.15-17, 21-26** continues the series in Acts, and is about Matthias being chosen to take the place of Judas, and to be a witness to the resurrection of Jesus. **Psalm 1** contrasts the righteous and the wicked.
+* **1 John 5.9-13** concludes the series in 1 John, and is about 'believing in the testimony that God has given concerning his Son'.
 * **John 17.6-19** continues the series in John's 'farewell discourse', with the central section of Jesus' prayer (see Years A and C).
+Jesus prays for his disciples, for their sanctification as they are sent into the world, including a mention of 'the one destined to be lost' (see the reading from Acts).

 Year C

 * **Acts 16.16-34** continues the series on Acts (immediately from last Sunday), recounting the resurrection-like deliverance of Paul and Silas from prison. **Psalm 97** echoes the reading from Acts with the earth shaking and people rejoicing.
 * **Revelation 22.12-14, 16, 17, 20, 21** concludes the series on Revelation (in a somewhat redacted fashion).
 There is a mention of the Spirit, and a longing for Jesus' return, echoing Ascension themes.
 * **John 17.20-26** continues the series in John's 'farewell discourse' with the concluding section of Jesus' prayer (see Years A and B).
+Jesus prays for all believers.

 ## Pentecost